 Our goal is to serve content creators who want to do it all – work in radio, television, online, new media, social media, or become a media entrepreneur.
-With Herzing's Broadcasting program, you can do this in one short year.
+With Herzing's Broadcasting and Media Communications program, you can do this in one short year.

 If you are the next YouTube sensation, radio DJ, or sports commentator, we can help you make your dream a reality.

-Herzing College Winnipeg offers a 12-month Broadcaster Program, which includes a 6-week internship.
-Courses cover both traditional and new media content production, radio and TV broadcasting, marketing, sales, and public relations.
+Herzing College Winnipeg offers a 12-month Broadcasting and Media Communications Program, which includes a 6-week internship.
+Courses cover both traditional and new media content production, including radio and TV broadcasting, digital content, marketing, sales, and public relations.

 Want to learn more about training, careers, the new program, or how to apply?
 Chat live with an Advisor right now.